NolizweGetMyBoat/PHP-Cache/README.md

 ## Functions
 ### function __construct($name = "default", $dir = "tmp/", $extension = ".cache")
+Class constructor
 * `$name` - name of the cache
 * `$dir` - directory where the cache will be stored
 * `$extension` - extension of the cache file

 ### function set($key, $value, $ttl = -1)
+Writes to cache
 * `$key` - key of the value
 * `$value` - value
 * `$ttl` - *Time To Live* (in how many seconds value will expire)

 ### function get($key)
+Reads from cache
 * `$key` - key of the value
 * return:
   * bool(false) - value not cached or expired
   * value - cached value

 ### function has($key)
+Checks if value is cached
 * `$key` - key of the value
 * return:
   * bool(false) - value not cached or expired